maxday/katacoda-scenarios/serverless/step9.md

 Open up the URL printed under `Public unprocessed image URL`, you should see a beautiful cat!

-*Note that the processed URL is not yet available since you didn't build the second part yet*
+*Note that the processed URL is not yet available since we didn't build the second part yet*